HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 {{ figure_markup(
   image="invalid-date-formats.png",
   caption="Percent of responses with invalid date formats.", description="A bar graph showing percentage of response headers with invalid date formats broken down by header.
-The percent of responses for desktop range from 2.8% for `Expires', 0.7% for `Last-Modified`, and 0.1% for `Date`.
+The percent of responses for desktop range from 2.8% for `Expires`, 0.7% for `Last-Modified`, and 0.1% for `Date`.
 The percent of responses for mobile range from 3.2% for `Expires', 0.9% for `Last-Modified`, and 0.0% for `Date`.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSGgVDZ9RkFQLmk5C3_siIcH-8macUEZMobcC0o1z8frYj8NOkI_C2s_yE5ppMdxDAD5INjNsCBa3h1/pubchart?oid=383751268&format=interactive", sheets_gid="1680471251", sql_file="invalid_last_modified_and_expires_and_date.sql"